lukmanOye/MilesBank/README.md

 A complete, production-ready, full-stack digital banking backend built from scratch with Spring Boot 3 + Java 17.
 Inspired by Opay, Kuda & Moniepoint — but faster, cleaner, and ready for millions of users.

-This is not a school project.
 This is a real bank backend.

 ---